 The table "Decision" has two columns "Decisions" and "Execute Decision Tables" (those are not keywords and you can use any other titles for these columns).
 The first column contains the names of all our sub-decisions - here we can use any combinations of words as decision names.
 The second column contains exact names of decision tables that implement these sub-decisions.
-The decision table names cannot contain spaces or special characters (except for "underscore") and they should always be preceded by ":=", which indicates the decision tables will actually be executed by the OpenRules® engine.
+The decision table names cannot contain spaces or special characters (except for "underscore").

-OpenRules® allows you to use multiple (embedded) tables of the type "Decision" to define more complex decisions.
+OpenRules[®] allows you to use multiple (embedded) tables of the type "Decision" to define more complex decisions.
 For example, a top-level decision, that defines the main decision variable, may be defined through several sub-decisions about related variables:

-Decision DecisionMain Decisions Execute Rules / Sub-Decisions Define Variable 1 := DecisionTableVariable1() Define Variable 2 := DecisionTableVariable21() Define Variable 2 := DecisionTableVariable22() Define Variable 3 := DecisionVariable3(decision) Define Variable 4 := DecisionTableVariable4()
+Decision DecisionMain

+Decisions Execute Rules / Sub-Decisions

+Define Variable 1 DecisionTableVariable1

+Define Variable 2 DecisionTableVariable21

+Define Variable 2 DecisionTableVariable22

+Define Variable 3 DecisionVariable3

+Define Variable 4 DecisionTableVariable4